ace-design/git-merge-adv/demos/readme.md

     * As of now, the python AST library that we used did not include comments, and as such we were unable to include comments in the merged results.
     * Switching over to tree-sitter would make this problem a lot easier as seen on the Java side.

+For the MethodUnion Merge as a whole for both Python and Java code, the next steps would include:

+* Improving how code is ordered in the generated file:
+    * This problem is mainly evident in files that contain super classes with numerous methods.
+From our case studies, we noticed there are a lot of misordered code segments within these classes in our generated version.
+    * Currently, our tool keeps reference of the code segment's line number in the original file, and simply orders the final list based on the the line numbers
+    * However, I have doubts about how well this works.
+For example, if two identical methods across two versions have different line numbers, which does it keep?
+And does this align with the user's desired version?
+Maybe we should take the average or choose the line number that occurs most often.
+We must experiment with this.

 The overall difference between CompressedTree and MethodUnion is small in Java meaning our heuristics provide approximately the same accuracy as Git Merge on the body with half the conflicts.